AhmadBahr/Restaurant-Finder/README.md

 6. [**Code & Snippets**](#CodeSnippets)

 ## General Info
 This project is a Yelp clone built using the PERN (PostgreSQL, Express.js, React, Node.js) stack.
-It enables users to find and review restaurants, create profiles, and interact with other users by posting reviews and ratings.
+It enables users to find and review restaurants, and interact by posting reviews and ratings.

 ## Backend Technologies Used: